The Goodbye People: Productions

 The play premiered on Broadway at the Ethel Barrymore Theatre on December 3, 1968, and closed on December 7, 1968, after seven performances and 16 previews.
 Directed by Gardner, the cast included Milton Berle as Max Silverman, Brenda Vaccaro as Nancy Scott, Bob Dishy as Arthur Korman and Tony Lo Bianco as Max's attorney son Michael.
 Vaccaro was nominated for the 1969 Tony Award for Best Actress in a Play.

 The play was revived on Broadway, produced by Fritz Holt and directed by Jeff Bleckner.
-It opened at the Belasco Theatre on April 30, 1979, and closed the same date, after one performance and sixteen previews.
+It opened at the Belasco Theatre on April 30, 1979, and closed on the same date, after one performance and sixteen previews.
 The cast included Herschel Bernardi as Max, Melanie Mayron as Nancy, Ron Rifkin as Arthur and Michael Tucker as Michael.

 The play was presented at the Solari Theatre, Los Angeles, California, starting on January 2, 1979.
 Directed by Jeff Bleckner, the cast starred Peter Bonerz (Arthur), Herschel Bernardi (Max) and Patty Duke Astin (Nancy).

 Film

 Gardner adapted his play for a feature film he also directed.
-The cast included Martin Balsam as Max, Pamela Reed as Nancy, and Judd Hirsch as Arthur, with Tucker reprising his stage role as MichaelThe Goodbye People, imdb.com, accessed May 16, 2015.
-The film was finished in 1984, but because of a change in the distribution company, the film was not released until 1986.
+The cast included Martin Balsam as Max, Pamela Reed as Nancy, and Judd Hirsch as Arthur, with Tucker reprising his stage role as Michael The film was finished in 1984, but because of a change in the distribution company, the film was not released until 1986.
 The Goodbye People has parallels to Gardner's life.
 "He grew up near Coney Island, where the play and film are set, and his Uncle Max had a frankfurter stand on the boardwalk called Max's Busy Bee but offered a Hawaiian motif."